-As we lead up to both International Women’s Day this coming Friday 8 March and Barfoot & Thompson Auckland Cup Day this Saturday 9 March, we look back at some of the women who have helped pave the way in New Zealand thoroughbred racing.
+As we celebrate both International Women’s Day today, Tuesday 8 March, and Barfoot & Thompson Auckland Cup Day this Sunday 13 March, we look back at some of the women who have helped pave the way in New Zealand thoroughbred racing.

 The old saying goes something like... “behind every good man there is a good woman”.